johnbillion/args/readme.md

 ## Static Analysis

-Some PHPStan-specific `@phpstan-var` tags are used for properties that have a fixed set of values.
-This effectively turns the properties into enums and allows for even greater type and value checking via static analysis with PHPStan.
+PHPStan-specific `@phpstan-var` tags are used for properties that have a fixed set of values or other constraints.
+This allows for even greater type and value checking via static analysis with PHPStan.

-Note that this isn't completely reliable currently due to [this bug in PHPStan](https://github.com/phpstan/phpstan/issues/3555).
+Note that this isn't completely reliable due to [this bug in PHPStan](https://github.com/phpstan/phpstan/issues/3555).

 ## Requirements